Why is this medication prescribed?

 - muscle or joint pain

-Quinupristin and dalfopristin may cause other side effects.
-Call your doctor if you have any unusual problems while taking this medication.
+Quinupristin and dalfopristin injection may cause other side effects.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).

 What should I know about storage and disposal of this medication?

 Your healthcare provider will tell you how to store your medication.
 Store your medication only as directed.
 Make sure you understand how to store your medication properly.